NSO-developer/nso-gitbook/cisco-ios/README-ned-settings.md

       Configure SSH client keep alive interval in seconds, default 0.

+    - connection ssh keep-alive-max-count <uint8> (default 0)

+      Specifies the maximum number of consecutive missed keep-alive replies from the server.
+If this limit is exceeded, the SSH client considers the connection stale and automatically disconnects.
+When set to 0, the NED does not track the server's keep-alive replies, so only the server can detect a stale connection.

     - connection ssh host-key known-hosts-file <string>

       Path to openssh formatted 'known_hosts' file containing valid host keys.